Apply: United Nations Young Professionals Programme 2023 (YPP) for Talented Individuals

 - Under certain conditions an education grant if you have eligible children in school.

-- Travel and shipping expenses when you are moving from one duty station to another.
+- Travel and shipping expenses when moving from one duty station to another.

 - Assignment grant to assist you in meeting initial extraordinary costs when arriving at or relocating to a new duty station.